Port of Portland (Maine): History

-Maritime trade has always been important in Portland, as is reflected in the very name "Portland."
+Maritime trade has always been important in Portland, as the name reflects.
 By 1806, Portland was the sixth-largest American port, and Fort Preble was constructed to defend it, forming the heart of the Harbor Defenses of Portland.
 During the American Civil War, the Confederate States Navy unsuccessfully targeted the Port of Portland; this was the only major action ever seen by Fort Preble, which was partially disarmed during World War I. During World War II, Battery Steele was constructed in Portland on Peaks Island, making Fort Preble obsolete.
 Battery Steele itself was abandoned after the war ended.

 From 1970 to 2008 the Port of Portland was connected by a seasonal (summer only) international ferry service to Yarmouth, Nova Scotia.
 Lion Ferry operated the first vessels on this route, MS Prince of Fundy (1970–76), MS Bolero (1973–76), and MS Caribe (1976–81).
 CN Marine operated the MV Marine Evangeline from 1978 to 1982.
 Prince of Fundy Cruises and later Scotia Prince Cruises operated the MS Scotia Prince from 1983 to 2004.

 Bay Ferries began operating the high speed catamaran HSC The Cat on the Portland-Nova Scotia route in 2006 using the newly constructed Ocean Gateway International Marine Passenger Terminal for the 2008 and 2009 seasons.
 This service was canceled after the 2009 season.

 Icelandic shipping company Eimskip began container service between Europe and Portland in 2013.
 Between 2013 and 2019, container traffic in the Port of Portland nearly tripled.
 The construction of a cold storage facility has been proposed several times, most recently in 2020, as a way to make the port more valuable for foreign trade.